nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Application status is **case-insensitive**, entering the status PENDING, ACCEPTED or REJECTED in any combination of upper or lower case is acceptable.
+This applies to the other features who make use of application status in our guide
 </div>

 Examples: